 When strand feeding, dolphins often prey on mullet, a ray-finned fish commonly found on temperate, coastal waters.
 Mullet migration from the upper reaches of rivers and tidal creeks to the ocean for respawning is at its highest from late August to November.
-During this time frame, resident dolphins are preparing for the colder water temperatures and food shortage that the winter months bring.
+During this time frame, resident dolphins are preparing for the colder water temperatures and shortage of food that the winter months bring.
 Because these dolphins do not leave their home range, it’s necessary for them to store extra layers of blubber.
 Therefore, the likelihood of observing strand feeding is higher during these fall months given the surge of mullet fish.

 To learn more about dolphins at Seabrook, click here.

 Marine Conservation on Seabrook Island

 Strand feeding is an incredible experience that can only be observed at very few locations around the world.
 If our resident dolphins are disturbed while strand feeding, it can be detrimental to the local population.
 This is not only a significant feeding source, but strand feeding is a form of learned behavior that must be passed down generationally.
 Spooking the dolphins in the process of learning can prevent the behavior from being passed along.
 Disruptions also discourage these shy animals from feeding near our island.
 If you observe this experience, please try your best to respect our local dolphins.
 It is crucial that you adhere to the following guidelines to keep you and our dolphins safe:

 - DO NOT stand closer than 15 yards from the water’s edge to prevent the dolphins from being spooked.

 - DO NOT come within 50 yards of the dolphins if you are in a boat, kayak, or paddleboard.
 Always be sure to put your engine in neutral.
 Pay close attention to the waters surrounding you at all times.

 - DO NOT attempt to wade in, touch, grab or mount the dolphins as they are beached.

 - DO NOT encourage the resident dolphins to approach you or your boat with attempts of petting or feeding.
-Feeding animals can make them desensitized to humans and boats and can result in aggressive behavior and boat strikes.
+Feeding animals can make them desensitized and can result in aggressive behavior and fatal boating accidents.

 - DO NOT chase, follow, circle, or otherwise harass the dolphins.